samwhx/catalogue-app/README.md

 A production-ready frontend application for displaying a restaurant catalogue, managing a cart, and handling order settings (location, date/time).
 Built with **Nuxt.js 4**, **Vue 3**, **TypeScript**, **Pinia**, and **Tailwind CSS**.

 🔗 **Live Demo:** [https://catalogue-app.pages.dev/](https://catalogue-app.pages.dev/)

-It may take a few retries as the Backend Server needs to be warmed up.
-After that, caches will kick in.
+It may take a few retries as the backend server needs to be warmed up.
+After that, caching will kick in.

 ## 🚀 Features